-We are pleased to present Aurora’s latest North West European Gas System Performance Report.
+We are pleased to present our latest Northwest European gas system performance report.

 Highlights of our September 2020 report include:

 - Gas prices: Average NW European gas prices in September rose to 10.6€/MWh, up 42% month-on-month.
 Decreased pipeline flows from Norway and increased gas consumption in heating and power put upward pressure on gas prices in North West Europe